iCliniq Logo

 Hi doctor,

 I have heart problems, heart murmur, epileptic seizures, and I am suffering from a severe concussion from traumatic brain injury.
-I have severe dental issues, the majority of my teeth are broken within the gums, rest decaying, abscessed, and swelling in my face and forehead.
-And I have dizziness, fainting, seizures, tremors, and blurred vision.
+I have severe dental issues, the majority of my teeth are broken within the gums, the rest decaying, and abscessed, and there is swelling in my face and forehead.
+I have dizziness, fainting, seizures, tremors, and blurred vision.

 Thank you.